malach-it/developers.boruta/docs/provider-configuration/identity-providers/general-configuration.md

 # Identity providers configuration | General configuration

 Identity providers parameters help to __manage end-user means of authentication__.
 It gives the ability for them to follow the configured way they have to authenticate themselves to the service.
-Beyond authentication, the server provide ways for the end-user to manage identities and access.
+Beyond authentication, the server provide ways for the end-users to manage identities and access.

 :::note Parameters sections
-[Identity providers](/docs/provider-configuration/configure-identity-providers) can be customized through either the [Administration API](/api/list-clients) or the user interface providing 2 __categories of settings__:
+[Identity providers](/docs/provider-configuration/configure-identity-providers) can be customized through either the [Administration API](/api/list-identity-providers) or the user interface providing 2 __categories of settings__:

 - __General configuration__
 - Features